-Each Employee has an individual responsibility to act in a manner which upholds the School's interests and protects its reputation.
+Each Employee has an individual responsibility to act in a manner which upholds the School's interests in providing effective and professional education to pupils and protects its reputation to do the same with confidence in the local community.

 Employees are accountable for their actions and conduct and should seek advice from their line manager / headteacher if they are not sure of the appropriate action to take.